Epic 4 Days in Madeira Itinerary [2025]

 Day 2: West Island with Rental Car

-Madeira is a small island, but also a HUGE island!
-What I mean by this is that technically, you can drive to one end of the island to another in 4 hours.
+Madeira is a small island, but it is also a HUGE island!Β What I mean by this is that, technically, you can drive from one end of the island to the other in 4 hours.Β

 However, there are limitless lush things to see and do along that drive.
 I only wish I had time to see and do all of them!